 This isn't a matter of being conservative or liberal.

 It's a matter of learning to offer that divine sacrifice of praise with the entirety of our bodies.
 To let our voices be taken up not simply in the reading of a book to a bored collection of spectators but in the Eucharistic sacrifice of heaven itself.

-It's about letting children, who are natural singers, engage in the liturgy as they should: with the offering of their voices to God.
+It is about letting children, who are natural singers, engage in the liturgy as they should: with the offering of their voices to God.

-It's the simplicity of the chant tunes, their grounding in the human voice, that makes them so easy for children to learn.
+It is the simplicity of the chant tunes, their grounding in the human voice, that makes them so easy for children to learn.

-It's the rest of the Church that needs to catch up.
+Children understand this.
+My son gets this.
+It is the rest of the Church that needs to catch up.